phmmdev/spring-boot-under-the-hood/README.md

 //First Week

 - [X] Introduction about Spring Framework Context;
-- [ ] Learn how to manage Context with anotations;
+- [X] Learn how to manage Context with Qualifiers and Wiring objects;
 - [ ] DataBase connectiosn, working with adapters;
 - [ ] AOP, and cool stuff;
 - [ ] Tricks about @Transaction;